AnetMary/The-Green-Illution/README.md

 50% food waste reduction target by 2030 is exactly the right ambition.
 South Korea achieved it with a
 mechanism: RFID weighing, accountability fees, and a national framework.
 Dubai has the target.
 The mechanism does not yet exist.
+## CONCLUSIONS AND RECCOMENDATIONS
-C O N C L U S I O N S & R E C O M M E N D A T I O N S What an Evidence-Aligned Dubai Climate Policy Would Add This investigation does not argue that Dubai's climate programme is failing.
+# What an Evidence-Aligned Dubai Climate Policy Would Add
+This investigation does not argue that Dubai's climate programme is failing.
 It argues that it is incomplete and that the missing components are not technically difficult, financially prohibitive, or socially disruptive.
 They are institutionally absent.
-Specific Actions Supported by the Evidence
+# Specific Actions Supported by the Evidence
 – 1.
 Mandate commercial food waste measurement for all hospitality and food service businesses with more than 50 covers, submitting data via Dubai Municipality's existing Montaji digital platform.
 Measurement alone — without any reduction target — has been shown to reduce food